awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-run-copy.md

 This step uses the GZIP and COMPUPDATE options to load the LINEORDER table\.

-In this exercise, you will load the LINEORDER table from a single data file, and then load it again from multiple files in order to compare the load times for the two methods\.
+In this exercise, you load the LINEORDER table from a single data file and then load it again from multiple files\.
+Doing this enables you to compare the load times for the two methods\.

 **Note**
 The files for loading the LINEORDER table are provided in an AWS sample bucket\.
 You don't need to upload files for this step\.